Lindsay May

-Lindsay Bruce May OAM is an Australian sailor, known for his achievements in offshore yacht racing including 3 Overall Wins & 1 Line Honours win in the Sydney to Hobart Yacht Race as well as holding the record for the most consecutive races sailed.
+Lindsay Bruce May OAM is an Australian sailor, known for his achievements in offshore yacht racing.
+Those including three overall wins and one Line Honours win in the Sydney to Hobart Yacht Race, as well as holding the record for the most consecutive races sailed.

+Life

-As an offshore sailor & navigator, May has sailed in many of the world's most regarded regattas & races including the Admirals Cup, World 8 Metre Championships, Sydney to Hobart Race, Fastnet Race, China Sea Race, Transpac Race and the Newport to Bermuda Race.
+As an offshore sailor and navigator, May has sailed in many notable regattas and races including the Admirals Cup, World 8 Metre Championships, Sydney to Hobart Race, Fastnet Race, China Sea Race, Transpac Race and the Newport to Bermuda Race.